OmniFocus Tags Directory

 Tools & Services

-Some actions can only be performed if you have a specific device or service at your disposal.
+Some actions require a specific device or service.
 For example, video-editing work may only be performed on an iMac, and you would need an Internet connection to place an order on Amazon.

 📶 Internet — Actions tagged with this task require that you be connected to the Internet.
 This tag may be useless if most of your actions fall into this category.
 However, if you spent a fair amount of time “off the grid,” it could be helpful to quickly pull up a list of online tasks when you have an Internet connection handy.
 You could also use this tag for tasks that require a fast Internet connection (e.g., Upload: 4K video) from those that require less bandwidth.